What does NBFC for sale mean?

-Legal Due Diligence: This involves the scrutiny of the legal basis of all the transactions of the NBFC which includes contracts, property, loans, impending litigations and cases, employment and overall legal structure.
+This involves the scrutiny of the legal basis of all the transactions of NBFC which includes contracts, property, loans, impending litigations and cases, employment and overall legal structure.

-Financial Due Diligence: This involves examination of the financial information of the NBFC, which includes information pertaining to the assets, liabilities, debts, cash flow, management, capital, etc.
+This involves an examination of the financial information of NBFC, which includes information pertaining to the assets, liabilities, debts, cash flow, Management, capital etc.

-Commercial Due Diligence: The involves the evaluation of the NBFC as a unit of the business market of which it is a part.
-This includes a careful perusal of the competitors, customer relationship, business plan, expected sales, strategies taken by the company, popularity of business, etc.
+The involves the evaluation of NBFC as a unit of the business market of which it is a part.
+This includes a careful perusal of the competitors, customer relationship, business plan, expected sales, strategies taken by the Company, popularity of business etc.

-Other Due Diligence: This includes due diligence of other vital components that form part of an NBFC such as Taxation, Intellectual Property, Information Technology System, Organizational Structure of the NBFC, hierarchy system of management, communication channels followed by the organization, etc.
+This includes Due Diligence of other vital components that form part of NBFC such as Taxation, Intellectual Property, Information Technology System, Organizational Structure of NBFC, hierarchy system of Management, communication channels followed by the Organization etc.

-To undertake due diligence, a systematic manner has to be followed to gather information to ensure that all the relevant legal provisions are complied with in the process.
-This information is mostly gathered from the financials of the company, market data, business news and directors of the company.
+A systematic manner has to be followed to gather information to ensure that all the relevant legal provisions are complied with in the process to undertake Due Diligence.
+This information is mostly gathered from the financials of the Company, market data, business news and Directors of the Company.

-Looking to invest in an NBFC but not sure about it?
-Let us help you with it.
+Looking to invest in NBFC but not sure about it?
+Let Swarit Advisors help you with it.

 - Material Agreements